RKeaves/unit3d-backup-restore/README.md

 cd ~/tempBackup
 ```

-Copy the Backup File to the Temporary Directory:
+Copy the Backup File, located in: `.../storage/backups/UNT3D`, to the Temporary Directory:

 Adjust the file name and path if necessary.